apache/doris/docs/en/docs/data-table/index/inverted-index.md

 1 row in set (0.02 sec)
 ```

-- Semilarly, count on 'OLTP' shows 0.07s vs 0.01s.
+- Similarly, count on 'OLTP' shows 0.07s vs 0.01s.
 Due to the cache in Doris, both LIKE and MATCH_ANY is faster, but there is still 7x speedup.
 ```sql
 mysql> SELECT count() FROM hackernews_1m WHERE comment LIKE '%OLTP%';
 +---------+